Secure-Embedded-Systems/woot2025-GlitchGluck/rtl-demo/fault-free/sim/README.md

   A Verilog file that lists all the testbench files to be included in the simulation.

 - `tb.v`
   The Verilog testbench file used for simulating the processor design.

 - `document_scan`
-  This file likely contains documentation or metadata related to the scan states observed during the fault-free simulation.
+  This folder contains needed testbench files for document scan state data .

 ### Outputs